 Judicial separation is a legal decree issued by a court that formally acknowledges the separation of a married couple.
 Unlike divorce, which terminates the marital bond, judicial separation allows couples to live separately while remaining legally married.
 It provides a structured framework for addressing issues such as financial support, child custody, and property division without dissolving the marriage.

-Reasons for Seeking Judicial Separation
+Reasons for Seeking Separation

 Couples opt for judicial separation for various reasons, including: